Anastasiia Metelkina: 2024–25 season: First Grand Prix gold, European bronze medal, and second World Junior gold medal

-Metelkina and Berulava did not compete on the Challenger circuit at the start of the season, as he explained their belief that they had begun the prior season "too early," as a result of which "we ended up feeling exhausted by the time the most important tournaments came by."
+Metelkina/Berulava did not compete on the Challenger circuit at the start of the season, as he explained their belief that they had begun the prior season "too early," as a result of which "we ended up feeling exhausted by the time the most important tournaments came by."
 They began the Grand Prix at the 2024 Skate America, where they came third in the short program but dropped to fourth overall after a fourth-place free skate that featured multiple jump errors and a fall in their death spiral element.
 They missed the bronze medal by a fraction of a point, but Metelkina said that the "short margin to the bronze medal is not what really matters.
 The mistakes are what we have to improve and work on."
 At their second event, the 2024 NHK Trophy, Metelkina/Berulava won the gold medal, defeating reigning World champions Miura/Kihara in the process.
 This was the first Grand Prix medal of any colour for a Georgian pair team, of which Berulava said they were "just so proud."
 Shortly afterward, they competed at and won the 2024 CS Warsaw Cup.

 The team's results at their Grand Prix events qualified them for the Grand Prix Final in Grenoble.
 They were third in the short program with a new personal best score of 72.26 points.
 They were second in the free skate with the lone error being an underrotated jump by Metelkina, remaining third overall and taking the bronze medal.
 The following month at 2025 European Championships, Metelkina/Berulava entered as podium favourites, but came ninth in the short program after multiple errors, including an invalid death spiral.
 They rebounded in the free skate, coming third in that segment and rising to third overall for their second bronze medal at a major event of the season.